Bridgestone Arena: Renovations

 In the summer of 2007 a number of renovations were made to what was then called the Sommet Center at a cost of several million dollars.
 Renovations included changes to concession stands and public areas, as well as major changes to infrastructure.
 The most obvious change was the August 2007 replacement of the original center-hanging scoreboard (at a cost of $3.6 million) with a new scoreboard made by ANC Sports.
 The original analog scoreboard had become outdated and was no longer supported by the original manufacturer, making parts difficult to come by.
 The new scoreboard is referred to as the "megatron" by arena and Predators staff.
 In addition, the TV–media control room was renovated at a cost of $2.6 million.

 During the summer of 2011, a new NHL-mandated ice and dasherboard system was constructed and installed in the arena.
 In addition, the south side of the upper concourse was redesigned as a "fan zone".
 The wall separating the arena and that part of the upper concourse was removed.

 In the summer of 2015, the Predators began replacing all of the arena's seating.
 This project was completed in Summer of 2016.

 In the summer of 2019, the scoreboard above center ice was replaced with a new model known as "FangVision" which measures 12 ft high and 34 ft wide, along with the replacement of urinals in the men's toilets with waterless versions.

+Flood damage

+Twice in the building's history, event level space (located below street level) has sustained significant flood damage.

+In early May 2010, downtown Nashville was heavily impacted by a major flooding event.
+Located 0.3 miles away and uphill from the bank of the Cumberland River, Bridgestone Arena escaped heavy damage, but drainage system backups caused several inches of standing flood water to seep into the building.
+The Predators had been eliminated from the 2010 Stanley Cup playoffs the week prior, and the arena's schedule was mostly clear for the remainder of May as a result.
+No events were affected by cleanup and repairs.

+On November 25, 2022, a water main beneath Demonbreun Street ruptured, spilling thousands of gallons of water into the arena.
+Two Predators games were postponed as a result, and a college hockey game planned for Bridgestone Arena was moved to another facility in Nashville.